mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure DONE and EDIT buttons are only displayed to the appropiate user when logged in | DONE and EDIT buttons are only displayed to the appropiate user when logged in | PASS
 Ensure DONE and EDIT buttons are not displayed to everyone | DONE and EDIT buttons are not displayed to everyone | PASS Ensure registration instructions are visible to the user on the Register page | Registration instructions are visible to the user on the Register page [Registration instructions](wireframes/reg_inst.png) | PASS
+Ensure when a job is deleted, a flash message is displayed to the user tellimg them so | When a job is deleted, a flash message is displayed to the user tellimg them so.
+[Flash message](wireframes/job_removed_flash.png) | PASS